Apply to University of Washington Bothell

-We are excited that you are interested in the University of Washington Bothell and thinking about joining our Husky family!
+Your possibilities are boundless at University of Washington Bothell.
 Information on how to start your online application is below.

 If at any time you have questions, please feel free to contact us by email at email@example.com or at 425-352-5000.
-You can also schedule an appointment to meet with an admissions advisor online.
+You can also click here to connect with your Admissions Advisor.
 We're here to help!

 You are a first year student if you have not attended a college or university* following the summer of your high school graduation or obtaining your GED.

-** If you have taken Running Start, IB, AP, and/or College in the High School, you are still considered a First Year Student
+*If you have taken Running Start, IB, AP, and/or College in the High School, please submit a First Year application.

-Begin your here if you have completed (or will complete) college coursework from a regionally accredited college or university following the summer after high school graduation:
+You are a Transfer Student if you have completed (or will complete) college coursework from a regionally-accredited college or university following the summer after your high school graduation.

 Applicants with Disabilities